TushGH/FlutterBasicApps/quiz_demo/README.md

 # Quiz Project

 ```
-This  project completed as a learning project.
+This project is completed as a learning project.
 This project is created under guidence from Maximilian Schwarzmüller .
-Its part of a course Udemy course 'Learn Flutter and dart to build iOS and Android Apps[2020].
+Its part of a  Udemy course 'Learn Flutter and dart to build iOS and Android Apps[2020].
 ```